RobinLinus/coins-legacy/bitcoin-lite-network.md

 We encode output paths such that their natural order corresponds to their chronological order.
 Therefore, a path's most significant bits is its block index.

 **Side note:** No block can have 3000 transactions with 3000 outputs.
 UTXO paths do not have 6 bytes of entropy and thus compress well.

+### Summary of Output Paths
+Output paths have remarkable properties.
+Here's a summary:

+- Any output is addressable with an output path.
+- Output paths are only 6 bytes (uncompressed).
+- Full blocks can prove output paths.
+- SPV proofs can prove output paths succinctly.
+- Analogously, for any *spent* output there is a spending *input path*.
+- Mapping from output path to a block is simple if one knows the headers chain.

 ## UTXO paths
 In the following we denote an *UTXO path* to be an output path pointing to an *unspent* output.